cavo789/blog/blog/2023/12/21/quarto-revealjs-tips/index.md

 ![](images/mimikyu.jpg){style="width:400px;"}
 ```

-Now, create the `custom.css` file in the same folder than your markdown one and, for instance, set the slide background to yellow:
+Now, create the `custom.css` file in the same folder as your markdown one and, for instance, set the slide background to yellow:

 ```css
 /*-- scss:defaults --*/